CiscoVE/GitlabBundle/README.md

 Your users will need to enter a Gitlab host and private token in their profile before they can use the API.
-This bundle offers a controller and templates for doing that which only need to be included in your routing, and/or overridden in your application.
+This bundle offers a controller and templates for doing so which only need to be included in your routing, and/or overridden in your application.